DNM1008/Dots/README.md

 * qtile & qtile-extras (duh)
 * rofi
 * starship
+* xclip
+* xorg
+* xrdb
+* xss-lock
+* xwallpaper (or feh or any other wallpaper setter)

+Of course, you can use alternatives, but this is what I use and this config file is designed to work around them, jst remember to edit the files `config.py` and `autostart.sh` to your liking.

+You should also install the [Catppuccin](https://github.com/catppuccin/Catppuccin)

-*If you use another language like me*: install ibus.
+*If you use another language like me*: install fcitx.

-These are not necessary, but can be really convenient: tumbler, webp-pixbuf-loader, poppler-glib, ffmpegthumbnailer, freetype2, libgsf, raw-thumbnailer, totem, evince, gnome-epub-thumbnailer, mcomix, folder preview, f3d.
+These are not necessary, but can be really convenient: zathura and its extensions, I choose mupdf over poppler, but that's just me.
+If you use LaTex or pandoc, you should install them to, I have an alias `pdpdf` which shortens the command to render markdown files to pdf files, using the `lualatex` engine.
+It adds a table of content as well as citations.

 For other programs that I might have forgotten, consult the `packages.txt` file